How to Get Around Fuerteventura: Car, Bus and What to Know Before You Go

 Car on a coastal road at sunset, exploring Fuerteventura

-The practical answer
+The short answer

 Compare rental cars in Fuerteventura

-What the bus covers
+What the bus actually covers

 Practical notes